dusanCemovic/mediaStore/README.md

     - It returns Media object to controller.
 - Router
     - `routes/api.php` is used.
 Middleware is added by default for this group.
+    - `api/upload-media` is used for adding image, which is main part of this project
+    - `api/list` is just for showcase all added images with urls.
+It returns json with ids and urls
     - one route `ping` is created just for showcase and is it used without this middleware.
 This is done just for showcase.
     - This can be done differently by not adding middleware by default, but with new group.